Collaborative Doctoral Partnerships

 Studentship projects should be jointly proposed by a member of Oxford University Museums staff in partnership with a colleague from a UK Higher Education Institution.

 We can accept CDP applications on any topic provided that the proposed project represents excellent research, and is feasible for collaborative study at doctoral level.
 In addition to these criteria, priority will be given to applications that involve new or unexpected collaborations across AHRC’s subject areas, which have not previously been developed by the museum or museums in question, and which make a demonstrable impact across the academic, cultural and public spheres.
-All proposals must fall within AHRC’s areas of subject coverage.
+All proposals must fall within AHRC’s areas of subject coverage (.PDF).